CanopyTax/webpack-system-register/README.md

 ## Configuration Options
 All configuration options are passed as properties of the object given to the WebpackSystemRegister constructor.

 - `systemjsDeps` (optional): an array of dependency names that should not be bundled into the webpack bundle, but instead be provided by SystemJS.
+These dependency names should either be literal strings or Regular Expressions.
 - `registerName` (optional): a string that SystemJS will use as the name of the module.

 ## Exporting variables from webpack into SystemJS.